alonecuzzo/pinguino/README.md

 ## Assumptions
 - Limited zipcode to 5 numbers ranging from 0-9 assuming we only want US zipcodes.
 - Since the the codebase is pretty small, I opted to use string literals for action types.
 In larger settings, it'd be better to abstract it out into a separate module.
+- HTML form elements maintain their own state, but since we want React state to be the "source of truth" we'll use controller components.

 ## To-do
 - Clean up directories